fritzbayer/fritzbayer.github.io/talks.md

 I publish corresponding slides online.
 If you have questions about the content, feel free to contact me.

-2021, December 19th Marginalization in Bayesian Networks: Integrating Exact and Approximate Inference, International Conference of the ERCIM on Computational and Methodological Statistics (CMStatistics 2021), London, United Kingdom
+2021, Dec 19  Marginalization in Bayesian Networks: Integrating Exact and Approximate Inference, International Conference of the ERCIM on Computational and Methodological Statistics (CMStatistics 2021), London, United Kingdom